tadamcz/value_of_information_webapp/value_of_information_webapp/templates/components/explainer_text.md

 We can find the expected value of information by taking an appropriate expectation over states of the world of the expression above.

-### Additional details
+### Model details
+We make some simplifying assumptions:

+* We model the decision problem as a binary choice between an option whose value is known with certainty (the "bar"), and an uncertain option whose value is `T`.
+* The decision-maker is taken to be risk-neutral (and the expected VOI is computed from a risk-neutral stance as well).
+* The problem is one-dimensional, i.e. `T` and `B` follow one-dimensional distributions.
+* Currently, only one distribution family is supported for `B`: `B` has a normal distribution with unknown mean `T` and known standard deviation.
+* On this website, the prior over `T` must be normal or log-normal.
+The underlying Python package supports any prior specified as a one-dimensional SciPy continuous distribution.

-This tool uses a simulation to approximate the expectation mentioned above.
+This tool uses a simulation to approximate the expectation mentioned in the previous section.
 Specifically, for each iteration `i` of the simulation:

-1. we draw a true value `T_i` from the prior `P(T)`.
+1. We draw a true value `T_i` from the decision-maker's prior `P(T)`.
-2. we draw an estimate `b_i` from `Normal(T_i,sd(B))`.
+2. We draw an estimate `b_i` from `Normal(T_i,sd(B))`.
+3. We can then calculate the decision that would be made with and without access to the signal:
-3. the decision-maker's subjective posterior expected value is `E[T|b_i]`.
-If `E[T|b_i]>bar`, they choose the uncertain option and get a payoff of `T_i`, and otherwise they choose the certain option and get `bar`.
+   1. _With the signal._ The decision-maker's subjective posterior expected value is `E[T|b_i]`.
+If `E[T|b_i]>bar`, the decision-maker chooses the uncertain option, otherwise they choose the certain option.
+   2. _Without the signal._ If `E[T]>bar`, the decision-maker chooses the uncertain option, otherwise they choose the certain option.
+4. We calculate the decision-maker's payoffs with and without access to the signal.
+If choosing the uncertain option, they get a payoff of `T_i`; the payoff for the certain option is `bar`.

-In this implementation, we take that expectation according to the decision maker's prior over `T` (we can write `P(T)`).
+In this implementation, we take that expectation according to the decision maker's prior `P(T)` (this is because `T_i`s are drawn from `P(T)` in step 1).
 In a subjective bayesian sense, this means that we compute the expected VOI by the lights of the decision-maker; a frequentist interpretation might be that the decision situation is drawn from a larger reference class in which `T` follows `P(T)`, and we are computing the average VOI in that class.

 These concepts need not coincide in general.
 We could without difficulty model the decision-maker as acting according to `P(T)`, but nonetheless compute the value of information by the lights of another actor who believes `Q(T)` (or the VOI in a reference class following `Q(T)`).

-Limitations of this tool:

-* This tool only supports the one-dimensional version of the problem, i.e. `T` and `B` follow one-dimensional distributions.
-* Currently, only one distribution family is supported for `B`: `B` has a normal distribution with unknown mean `T` and known standard deviation.
-* In this web application, the prior over `T` must be normal or log-normal.
-(The underlying Python package supports any prior specified as a SciPy continuous distribution).
-* The decision problem is binary, between an option whose value is known with certainty (the "bar"), and the uncertain option represented by `T`.
-The decision-maker is risk-neutral, chooses the uncertain option if the posterior expected value after receiving the signal is greater than the bar.

 ### Computational approach
 [Andrews et al. 1972]({% static 'pdf/andrews1972.pdf' %}) (Lemma 1)  showed that for normally distributed `B` with mean `T` and any prior distribution over `T`, `E[T|B=b]` is increasing in `b`.
 Therefore, by default, we run a numerical equation solver to find the threshold value `B=b_t`, such that `E[T|b]>bar` if and only if `b>b_t`.